bravocado/anila/README.md

 Consider it, if you want to use Anila.

 #### Documentation
 Up until now, there's no online documentation.
-Run `grunt` and check your `dist/docs/`.
+Run `gulp` and check your `dist/docs/`.

 ## Dependecies
 - SASS [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html)